ChangJoseph/MeerCode/README.md

 ## What is it?
 This is a small quarter-year project created by a couple Meermans underlings.
 ### Alright, but what exactly is it?
-Using Java and Python, we created a simple programming language that can manipulate characters, numbers, and arrays.
+Using Java, we created a simple programming language that can manipulate characters, numbers, and arrays.

 ## To programmers:
 - **Don't add/commit every single file** please...
 This makes commit messages messy